 Our operations, including our online businesses, are subject to significant regulation and oversight and require licenses from gaming authorities and other governmental or regulatory bodies.
-These regulations, among other things, govern payouts and wagers for slot machines, the types of gaming tables and slot machines permitted at casinos and bingo halls and permissible forms of bingo.
-In addition to limiting the scope of our permitted activities, these regulations may limit the number of slot machines, casinos or bingo halls we may operate and some of them may restrict the future number of gaming facilities that may be operated in the same city or location.
-For example, the Spanish region of Castilla La Mancha has passed a regional regulation that was brought into force from January 30, 2022 to limit the concentration of new gaming facilities within the same area (provided the certain requirements are fulfiled).
-In addition, Panama's Decree Law No. 2 of 1998 also limits the number of Type A slot machine licences that an entity is permitted to hold and operate within a specific geographical area or "designated area" (as such term is defined in Panama's Decree Law No. 2 of 1998).
-See "Regulation."
-As of December 31, 2022, we owned a total of 31 Type A licenses in Panama, of which, 20 Type A licenses are operated within the designated area.
+These regulations, among other things, govern payouts and wagers for slot machines, the types of gaming tables and slot machines permitted at casinos and gaming halls and permissible forms of bingo.
+In addition to limiting the scope of our permitted activities, these regulations may limit the number of slot machines, casinos or gaming halls we may operate and some of them may restrict the future number of gaming facilities that may be operated in the same city or location.
+For example, the Spanish region of Castilla La Mancha has passed a regional regulation that was brought into force from January 30, 2022 to limit the concentration of new gaming facilities within the same area (provided the certain requirements are fulfilled).
+In addition, Panama's Decree Law No. 2 of 1998 limits the number of Type A slot machine licenses that an entity is permitted to hold and operate within a specific geographical area or "designated area" (as such term is defined in Panama's Decree Law No. 2 of 1998).
+See "Regulation-Panama."
+As of December 31, 2023, we owned a total of 39 Type A licenses in Panama (although only 33 of these licenses are being operated), of which, 22 Type

+A licenses are operated within the designated area.
 In April 2022, our operation of Type A licenses in the designated area was challenged by a competitor, Hípica de Panamá, S.A., before the Supreme Court of Panama, claiming that we operate licenses in excess of the maximum number of licenses permitted to operate within such designated area.
-Although Panama's gaming regulator (Junta de Control de Juegos) has confirmed that it does not support such allegation and that some of these claims have been already dismissed by the Supreme Court, in the event that the Supreme Court rules against us based on the outstanding claims, we may be required to relocate certain Type A licenses and operations outside the designated area.
-Further, there is also a claim that the total number of Type A licenses that an entity is permitted to hold and operate in Panama is restricted to 14 licenses, in which case, the Supreme Court may declare the remaining 12 licenses that we hold in Panama as null, which may have an adverse effect on our business, financial condition and results of operations in Panama.
+Although Panama's gaming regulator (Junta de Control de Juegos) confirmed that it did not support such allegation and some of these claims were dismissed, in August 2023 the Supreme Court found in our competitor's favor and declared that the operation of certain Type A licenses did not comply with applicable regulations.
+Following the Supreme Court's ruling, the gaming regulator enacted resolutions to allow up to a maximum of 23 Type A licenses to operate in the designated area.
+However, Hípica de Panamá, S.A. has filed a contempt of court action against the gaming regulator claiming that said authority has disregarded the Supreme Court's decision and the case is currently pending.
+In addition, on April 8, 2023, Mr. Herbert Young filed a claim, based on the same arguments as the claim filed by Hípica de Panamá, S.A., before the Supreme Court of Panama, claiming that we operate licenses in excess of the maximum number of licenses that an operator is permitted to operate within the relevant designated area.
+The consequences of this claim will be the same as the claim filed by Hípica de Panamá, S.A.
+This second case is also currently still pending.